-VARIABLE TYPE: C PROJECT MANAGER(S): Staffan I. Lindberg ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Taking all aspects of the pre-election period, election day, and the post-election process into account, would you consider this national election to be free and fair?
+VARIABLE TYPE: C

+PROJECT MANAGER(S): Staffan I. Lindberg

+ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Taking all aspects of the pre-election period, election day, and the post-election process into account, would you consider this national election to be free and fair?

 CLARIFICATION: The only thing that should not be considered in coding this is the extent of suffrage (by law).
 Thus, a free and fair election may occur even if the law excludes significant groups (an issue measured separately).

 RESPONSES:

-- 0: No, not at all.
-The elections were fundamentally flawed and the official results had little if anything to do with the 'will of the people' (i.e., who became president; or who won the legislative majority). - 1: Not really.
-While the elections allowed for some competition, the irregularities in the end affected the outcome of the election (i.e., who became president; or who won the legislative majority). - 2: Ambiguous.
+0: No, not at all.
+The elections were fundamentally flawed and the official results had little if anything to do with the 'will of the people' (i.e., who became president; or who won the legislative majority).
+1: Not really.
+While the elections allowed for some competition, the irregularities in the end affected the outcome of the election (i.e., who became president; or who won the legislative majority).
+2: Ambiguous.
 There was substantial competition and freedom of participation but there were also significant irregularities.
-It is hard to determine whether the irregularities affected the outcome or not (as defined above). - 3: Yes, somewhat.
-There were deficiencies and some degree of fraud and irregularities but these did not in the end affect the outcome (as defined above). - 4: Yes.
+It is hard to determine whether the irregularities affected the outcome or not (as defined above).
+3: Yes, somewhat.
+There were deficiencies and some degree of fraud and irregularities but these did not in the end affect the outcome (as defined above).
+4: Yes.
 There was some amount of human error and logistical restrictions but these were largely unintentional and without significant consequences.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-DATE SPECIFIC: Election-specific dates (v2eltype).
-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023 4.1.3.5 Subnational elections free and fair (v2elffelr) Long tag: vdem cy v2elffelr Original tag: v2elffelr Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Merge scores:
+COUNTRY-YEAR AGGREGATION: Mean DATE SPECIFIC: Election-specific dates (v2eltype).

+CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1789-2024 4.1.3.5 Subnational elections free and fair (v2elffelr) Long tag: vdem_cy_v2elffelr Original tag: v2elffelr Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b) Merge scores: